eduvpn/documentation/GUEST_USAGE.md

 category: advanced
 ---

+**NOTE**: "Guest Usage" is only relevant is you are part of the eduVPN community, i.e. an NREN.

 The VPN server software implements "Guest Usage".
 This means that users of one VPN server deployment, e.g operated by organization A, can use another deployment, say operated by organization B, and vice versa.